Osgood Schlatter Disease (OSD) is the most common cause of knee pain in adolescents.

 It is caused by tension and inflammation just below the kneecap where the patella tendon attaches which can result in a painful bony lump.

-It usually occurs in active people, most commonly aged 9-16, often following a growth spurt and affects approximately one in five adolescents.
+Osgood Schlatters usually occurs in active people, most commonly aged 9-16, often following a growth spurt and affects approximately one in five adolescents.

-As a result, the muscles get very tight which creates a lot of tension where the patella tendon attaches to the shin bone at the tibial tuberosity.
-This tension pulls on the underlying bone, damaging it, known as Traction Apophysitis, which results in inflammation and swelling.
+This muscle tightness creates a lot of tension where the patella tendon attaches to the shin bone at the tibial tuberosity.
+This tension pulls on the underlying bone, damaging it, known as Traction Apophysitis, which results in inflammation and swelling, Osgood Schlatter Disease.

-The body tries to heal itself by laying down new layers of bone, but if you are doing lots of activities like running and kicking, this goes into overdrive causing a bony lump to form on the shin.
+The body tries to heal itself by laying down new layers of bone, but if you are doing lots of activities like running and kicking, this healing mechanism goes into overdrive causing a bony lump to form on the shin.

 Sometimes, the tension in the muscles pulls so hard on the bone that small cracks develop, pulling the tibial tuberosity away from the tibia itself.
 This is known as an avulsion fracture.

 Occasionally, the Osgood Schlatters develops following a direct blow to the tibial tuberosity, such as a forceful kick, but this is much less common.